 I first met Susan (Suzi) Dubin when she worked as a librarian at Valley Beth Shalom Day School in Encino, California.
-Suzie was well-known in the children’s book world as an ardent supporter of author and illustrators, welcoming many into her library to share their work with her students.
-Suzi has served on book award committees, and was the President of the Association of Jewish Libraries.
-Currently, Suzi is a Library Consultant at Sperling Kronberg Mack Holocaust Resource center in Las Vegas, Nevada.
+Suzie was well-known in the children’s book world as an ardent supporter of authors and illustrators, welcoming many into her library to share their work with her students.
+Suzi has served on book award committees and was the President of the Association of Jewish Libraries.
+Currently, Suzi is a Library Consultant at Sperling Kronberg Mack Holocaust Resource Center in Las Vegas, Nevada.
 But Suzi’s talents are vast!
 She is also a poet and author.
 Her recently released children’s book, Katzele and the Silver Candlesticks, is inspired by her own family history.
 I’m delighted to have the opportunity to chat with Suzi about her many hats.

 You have worked in numerous roles the world of Jewish libraries and most recently published books of your own.
 Can you tell me a bit about how you balance these roles?

 I have always loved to write, and I write, especially poetry, as a way to relax.
 I do not write with the objective of having my stories and poems read all the time.
 Sometimes I just need to put into words my thoughts and feelings in order to examine them myself.

 I have been a member of SCBWI for many, many years.
 At first I joined in order to meet authors and hear about literature as a way of enhancing my work as a school librarian.
 Then I started going because I made some good friends.
 I formed a writing group and started writing to share with the group.
 Their critiques and help led to my publishing some of the work I’d done.

 Your books range from poetry to children’s stories.
 What inspires you as a writer?

 I love mythology, folk and fairy tales, and Bible stories.
 I especially love poetry and the music of language.
 As a librarian and a teacher, I have always been drawn to storytelling.
 I guess writing down the stories I tell just seemed the logical next step.